ucfmom/ucfmom.github.io/README.md

-This is <a href="http://www.eyer.us">www.eyer.us</a>, the personal website of <a href="http://www.eyer.us/about/#contact-information">Chad Michael Eyer</a>.
+This is the personal website of ucfmom.

-### License and Disclaimer

-* All original content posted here (yours and mine) is licensed <a rel="license" href="http://creativecommons.org/licenses/by/3.0/us">CC-BY</a> unless otherwise specified.
-* I don't speak for Apple, Inc., or The University of West Florida.

 ### Technical Notes